 Trader Joe's

 They're pretty much always the best.
-Right now in my area near Pittsburgh, PA, you can get a dozen cage-free large brown or white eggs for $3.49 at Trader Joe's.
+Right now in my area near Pittsburgh, Pennsylvania, you can get a dozen cage-free large brown or white eggs for $3.49 at Trader Joe's.
 This works out to $0.29 per egg and is the cheapest I could find anywhere without a sale or coupon.
 As of Feb.
-11, 2025, Trader Joe's has placed a limit of one dozen per customer.
+11, 2025, Trader Joe's placed a limit of one dozen per customer.
 But my local store confirmed that they get eggs delivered every day by 8 a.m., and their prices haven't increased at all in 2025.

 Walmart